Aircloak/aircloak/air/docs/content/scaling.md

 ### Multiple datasources

-When multiple datasources receive a high volume of queries there are two distinct ways in which one can approach the setup.
+When multiple datasources receive a high volume of queries there are two ways in which one can approach the setup.

 The first approach is conceptually the simplest.
 It uses multiple individual instances of the [single datasource, high query volume](#high-query-volume) setup.
 These can connect to a single Insights Air, or each be given a dedicated Insight Air instance.
-This model is beneficial when the volume of queries is stable and predictable.

 The second approach is to configure multiple Insight Cloak instances all serving all available datasources.
 This approach is shown in the diagram below.
 This model works well when the number of queries issued to the different